Nobuko Albery: 1978–1987: As a novelist

-In 1978, Albery published her first novel, the semi-autobiographical Balloon Top.
+In 1978, Nobuko Albery published her first novel, the semi-autobiographical Balloon Top.
 The narrative follows Kana, portraying her coming-of-age in postwar Japan.
 Kana's family, like the Uenishis, support Westernisation, while Kana, like Albery herself, becomes drawn into the student activism of the 1960s.

 In 1964, Albery worked as an interpreter for the Nō players Sadayo Kita and Akiyo Tomoeda as they trained American actors to perform Ikkaku Sennin as part of a cultural exchange with Japan organised by the State Department.
-Based on this experience, Albery began to research over many years Zeami Motokiyo, an aesthetician and paradigmatic figure in Japanese theatre.
+Based on this experience, Albery began to research over many years Zeami Motokiyo, an aesthetician and influential figure in Japanese theatre.
 Albery adapted this research into her second novel, The House of Kanzē, published over 20 years later, in 1984.
 The narrative follows Zeami and the Kanzē family, a troupe of Nō players.
 The novel was published in the United Kingdom and the United States, later being translated into German and, on the recommendation of Marguerite Yourcena, into French as Le démon du nô by Gallimard.
 It received favourable reviews from Iris Murdoch and Graham Greene, who recommended it as one of the two best books he had ever read in The Observer.

 Albery's third novel Absurd Courage (1987) centres on Asako, a 22-year-old Japanese woman who marries an English art critic and becomes immersed in the Euro-American cultural elite.